kordk/torch-ecpg/README.md

 Expression quantitative trait methylation (eQTM) mapper to identify expression accociated CpG (eCpG) loci with python CLI using pytorch.

+A manuscript describing the tool, "Torch-eCpG: A fast and scalable eQTM mapper for thousands of molecular phenotypes with graphical processing units", was accepted for publication in BMC Bioinformatics.

 ## Installation

 Pip install from github using `git+https://`.